 Public consultation on technical guidance for companies

-Ahead of the first release of science-based targets for nature v1 in early 2023, Science Based Targets Network (SBTN) is seeking public comment on its technical guidance for companies to set science-based targets for nature, with a focus on helping companies assess and prioritize their environmental impacts to then set targets, beginning with freshwater.
+Ahead of the first release of science-based targets for nature v1 in early 2023, Science Based Targets Network (SBTN) sought public comment during September 15-October 14, 2022 on its technical guidance for companies to set science-based targets for nature, with a focus on helping companies assess and prioritize their environmental impacts to then set targets, beginning with freshwater.

 The environmental and social crises facing the world pose major risks to companies but also present major opportunities to those that tackle these crises simultaneously.